dphfox/Fusion/docs/tutorials/fundamentals/creating-ui.md

 ```

 Now, we can use the `New` function like we did in the snippet above.
 We want to
-create a `ScreenGui` with these properties:
+create a ScreenGui with these properties:

-- a name of `"MyFirstGui"`
+- a name of 'MyFirstGui'
 - `ResetOnSpawn` disabled
-- the `ZIndexBehavior` set to `Sibling`
+- the `ZIndexBehavior` set to 'Sibling'
-- parented to our `PlayerGui`
+- parented to our PlayerGui

 ??? question "What do these properties do?"
 	- A name makes it easier to find our UI in the Explorer.
 	- Disabling `ResetOnSpawn` stops Roblox destroying our UI after we respawn.
 	- `ZIndexBehavior` is mostly preference, but [it changes how UI is arranged by depth](https://devforum.roblox.com/t/new-zindexbehavior-property-is-now-live/76051).
-	- Parenting it to the `PlayerGui` makes our UI visible on-screen.
+	- Parenting it to the PlayerGui makes our UI visible on-screen.

 The following code snippet does all of this for us: